kdvolder/gs-mock-fortesting/README.md

 Common use cases:
 -----------------

-Projects that do not have any codesets that STS can import should the following in '.codesets.json':
+Projects that do not have any codesets that STS can import should put the following in '.codesets.json':

      []